Service Dogs for Depression: What You Need to Know

 What Dogs Make Good Service Dogs?

 Many breeds can be good service dogs, but some are more commonly used due to their temperament, trainability, and physical attributes.
-Some of the most popular breeds for service dogs include:

 It’s important to note that a good service dog is not solely determined by breed but rather by temperament, trainability, and physical attributes.
 The best way to determine if a dog is suitable for service work is through evaluation and training by a professional service dog organization.